groonworld/Robunella/README.md

 # Septa_Unella_Bot

-My first Arduino project - A little bot that, when triggered, rings a bell and prints "SHAME!" to an LCD display.
+My first Arduino project - A little bot to impersonate GoT's greatest character: Septa Unella.
+When triggered, it rings a bell and prints "SHAME!
+SHAME!
+SHAME!" to an LCD display.